gbiele/Stan_MPI_Threading/README.md

 Richard McElreath has a nice [tutorial on using map_rect and threading in Stan](https://github.com/rmcelreath/cmdstan_map_rect_tutorial).
 The aim of this repository here is to compare speed gains through threading and MPI.
 Discussions in the [Stan forums](https://discourse.mc-stan.org/) show that MPI should be faster, so the main goal is to see how much faster MPI is.

-Currenty, omly cmdstan supports threading and and MPI and the latter is only supported on OS-X and Linux.
+Current, only cmdstan supports threading and and MPI and the latter is only supported on OS-X and Linux.

 ### Data
 We simulate data for a beta-binomial regressions model.
 The beta-binomial model is a good choice to tests MPI and threading, because vectorization does not lead to large efficiency gains for the `beta_binomial_lpf` in Stan (as it does for example for the `normal_lpdf`).
 Therefore we can expect gains from MPI and threading for relatively small data sets.